How to plan a LEJOG route

 Wow!
 That's quite a trip for a little fella.
 I'm seriously impressed.
 What an incredible experience for a 7 year old.
 Brilliant!

-That is one of the most awesome family holidays I have ever heard of.
+That is one of the most awesome family holidays I have ever heard of.- - - - - - - - - -

-Just arrived at censored Bridge and looking at last full day, weather is crappy so views have been non existent, I fancy just blasting upto Thurso for the night then having a full day for JoG and back to Wick?
+Just arrived at Boner Bridge and looking at last full day, weather is crappy so views have been non existent, I fancy just blasting upto Thurso for the night then having a full day for JoG and back to Wick?
 Distance is only a few miles difference.

 We took the A9 route, it really wasn't that busy, there is only one real hill on the A9 north of Dornoch and that is the Berriedale Braes, we walked down and back up as it was very steep and narrow, with hair pin bends on cliff edges.
 I could have probably cycled up and would have cylced down if I had more faith in my brakes, but didn't want to leave my little one to push by himself on that stretch of road.
 The road surface last year was fantastic and traffic wise it got a little busy with lorries around lunch time which is usual I think.